 Although many people (including myself) require a daily intake of coffee, it can be ridiculously expensive to make visiting cafes part of your everyday routine.
 Coffee shops in Korea are far more expensive than those in most Western countries.
 Instant coffee, on the other hand, is dirt cheap and can be found just about anywhere in convenient little packets to throw in your bag or keep in your desk at work.
 Or, if you have a more refined palate, consider grinding your own beans.
 There will be an initial investment, of course, to buy the tools, but you'll save in the long run.

-If going to a cafe is necessary, avoid chains and stick to local ones.
+If going to a cafe is necessary, avoid bigger franchises and stick to take-out only or local cafes (that is, if you don't live in Gangnam).
 Almost all cafes offer some sort of stamp card system so be sure to pick up one of their cards and get it punched on each visit to earn free coffee.
 Many restaurants in Seoul offer similar programs to ensure repeat visits, so be sure to ask for one on your first visit.
 You won't be the only one; many Koreans have separate wallets for their stamp cards.

 Sometimes, though, occasions arise that demand a new outfit or pair of shoes.
 In these cases, I often head to the university neighborhoods, where cheap clothing stores can be found on just about every corner.
 Ehwa Women's University and Hongdae are two of the most popular areas for shopping for affordable, trendy wear.
 Shirts start at ₩5,000 ($4 USD) and shoes at ₩10,000 ($8 USD).

 Another option for clothing shopping is the underground markets attached to subway stations.
 In addition to offering clothes at prices comparable to those in the university neighborhoods, these markets are very convenient and can even be explored en route to your destination.
 Don't miss the underground markets at Jonggak, Express Bus Terminal, and Gangnam stations.